Agile Security – People Over Processes and Tools

 But they have to be useful for the people who are paying for them – internal clients of security services.
 Not the other way around.
 How can you focus more on them instead of tools and processes?
 Here are a couple of ideas.

-1. Simplify security processes
+1. Simplify Security Processes

 Evaluate your security activities or controls you added to business or technology processes.
 Try to limit the number of steps and people engaged.
 Assess each of them in terms of costs and benefits.
 In the security world, the apparent benefits might be the protection of company reputation, reducing costs of incidents and making sure the company is compliant with regulatory requirements.
 The cost of controls might be an increase of process complexity leading to delays and additional spending or lost opportunities.
 Try to judge both of them and compare, if possible.